 The best way to sell Litecoin is through a crypto exchange.
 If the LTC is already on the exchange, then skip to step 4.
 Otherwise, the Litecoin will need to be deposited on an exchange to be sold on the market.

 There are a few factors to consider when selling LTC.
 Before registering on the exchange, check that the asset is listed on the platform and that the desired fiat currency is supported for withdrawing to a bank account.
-Compare crypto exchanges to find the lowest deposit fees, withdrawal fees and trading fees to maximise the fiat payout.
+Compare crypto exchanges to find the lowest deposit fees, withdrawal fees and trading fees to maximize the fiat payout.

 Step 1: Choose where to sell Litecoin